 |

 A second mill began production on the south shore in 1867.
 A village sprang up just outside the mill property - Gastown.
-Gastown grew and evolved to become the City of Vancouver.
+As Gastown grew, settlement spread outward and later evolved to become the City of Vancouver.

 SHIPPING AND EXPORT